gmateesc/rpx/README.md

 Kubernetes configMap resource is used, whose content is provided to the reverse proxy application using a volume specifed in the deployment descriptor.

+## Load balancing

+The downstream service(s) served by the proxy can contain multiple instances.
+The reverse proxy supports two load balancing algorithms:

+- round-robin;

+- random

+The optional proxy.load_balancing parameter in the config file defines the load balancing algorithm.
+If this parameter is not present, then by default round-robin balancing is used.